HackYourFuture-CPH/node.js/week1/homework.md

 Watch [this video](https://www.youtube.com/watch?v=feyBVDhFQuk) for a more detailed go-through of how to hand in homework!

-- Create a new branch called `nodejs/week1`
+- Use the branch called `nodejs/week1`
 - Add all your changes to this branch in the `nodejs/week1` folder.
 - Go through the [Homework checklist](#homework-checklist)
 - Create a pull request using the `nodejs/week1` branch